heiskr/u/README.md

 Sometimes, having a single line set a value conditionally is convenient.

 ```
-  set a to (if equal a with b then a else b)
+  set a to (if compare a as b then a else b)
 ```

 ### 4.7 Pipe